KarelZe/thesis/references/obsidian/📥Inbox/@hastietrevorElementsStatisticalLearning2009.md

 $$
 f(x)=\sum_{m=1}^{M} \beta_{m} b\left(x ; \gamma_{m}\right),
 $$
-where $\beta_{m}, m=1,2, \ldots, M$ are the expansion coefficients, and $b(x ; \gamma) \in \mathbb{R}$ are usually simple functions of the multivariate argument $x$, characterized by a set of parameters $\gamma$.
+where $\beta_{m}, m=1,2, \ldots, M$ are the expansion coefficients, and $b(x ; \gamma) \in \mathbb{R}$ are usually simple functions of the multivariate argument $x$, characterised by a set of parameters $\gamma$.

 For trees $\gamma$ would be the split variables and split points at internal nodes and predictions at terminal nodes.

-Models are fitted by minimizing a loss function averaged over all the training data, such as the squared-error or a likelihood-based loss function:
+Models are fitted by minimising a loss function averaged over all the training data, such as the squared-error or a likelihood-based loss function:
 $$
 \min _{\left\{\beta_{m}, \gamma_{m}\right\}_{1}^{M}} \sum_{i=1}^{N} L\left(y_{i}, \sum_{m=1}^{M} \beta_{m} b\left(x_{i} ; \gamma_{m}\right)\right)
 $$

-Optimization is hard, if base learners are different.
+Optimisation is hard, if base learners are different.
 A simpler variant would be to use the same $b(x_i,y)$

-Alternatively, a **forward stagewise additive modeling** can be used, where new basis functions are sequentially added to the expansion without adjusting the parameters and coefficients to those that have been added.
+Alternatively, a **forward stagewise additive modelling** can be used, where new basis functions are sequentially added to the expansion without adjusting the parameters and coefficients to those that have been added.

 That is, at each iteration $m$, one solves for the optimal basis function $b\left(x ; \gamma_{m}\right)$ and corresponding coefficient $\beta_{m}$ to add to the current expansion $f_{m-1}(x)$.
 This produces $f_{m}(x)$, and the process is repeated.
 Previously added terms are not modified.